Masbate City: By land

 Masbate can be reached from Manila by land through South Road to the Port of Pio Duran, Albay, Pilar, Sorsogon, and Bulan, Sorsogon.
 From there, RORO ferry and fastcraft take about two hours and fifteen minutes or motorized boat for a three-hour ride to the Port of Masbate.

 By sea

 Masbate can also be reached through the sea on board in a luxury shipping lines from the Port of Manila, taking about 16 to 18 hours.
-Other sea trips are via Dalahican Port in Lucena, and to Allen, Northern Samar.
+Other sea trips are via Dalahican Port in Lucena, Pio Duran Port in Pio Duran, Albay and to Allen, Northern Samar.

 To the neighboring islands, Masbate City is three hours away by boat from the nearest point in Bicol mainland; three hours away from the nearest point in Burias; three hours away from the nearest municipality in Ticao Island; five hours from the nearest point in the island of Cebu and five hours from the nearest point in Panay island.